SamChou19815/website/blog/README.md

 ## Tech Specification

 - Powered by Docusaurus
-- Linted by ESLint
 - Built by Yarn Workspaces
-- Deployed on Firebase Hosting
+- Deployed on GitHub Pages
 - Workflow Automated by GitHub Actions